-I am glad to announce that the 23rd ISFN Annual Meeting, due December 7-9, 2014, at Hilton Queen of Sheba Eilat, will be open on July 15th for registration and abstract submission.
+I am glad to announce that the 23rd ISFN Annual Meeting, due December 7-9, 2014, at Hilton Queen of Sheba Eilat, is open for registration and abstract submission.
 In order to start the registration process you must log in first.
 The login frames are located on the bottom left side of either 'Annual Meeting' or 'Members & Friends' page at the ISFN website www.isfn.org.il

 Before starting the registration process, please read carefully the general information, instructions for registration and abstract submission at the 'Annual Meeting' section of the ISFN website.

 The deadline for abstract submission is October 20, 2014

 For registration fees, abstract submission fees and room rates at the Hotel please see 'Registration and Hotel Rates' under 'Annual Meeting' at www.isfn.org.il).
 We have made the outmost effort to keep rates close to those of last year.
 Please make your hotel room reservation at the Hilton Queen of Sheba Eilat only via ISFN website www.isfn.org.il at 'Annual Meeting' > 'Hotel Reservation'.

 The 23rd ISFN Annual Meeting 2014 is incorporated with the First Binational UK-Israel Neuroscience Meeting sponsored by the Israeli Ministry of Science and Technology & The UK Government's Global Partnership Fund (GPF) & the British Embassy in Israel and British Council in Israel.
 Some preliminary details on the framework of the scientific program are provided on the 'Homepage' of ISFN website www.isfn.org.il

 On behalf of the ISFN Committee I wish you all a successful meeting,

 ISFN Bi-National symposium with British Neuroscience Association – Eilat December 2014